Lisa Brennan Osteopath – South Yarra Osteopath

 Grace enjoys treating a wide range of conditions with a particular interest around neck and headache pain.
 She prides herself on her ability to incorporate a number of different techniques into her treatments, including direct hands on skills such as manipulation and dry needling in combination with a more gentle indirect approach.

 She strongly believes that effective communication and an appropriate management plan for the individual patient is key to optimal patient satisfaction.
 When Grace isn’t working in the clinic, she can be found brunching with her friends and travelling back to her hometown of Yarram to visit family and friends.

 Treatment Style: Gentle, Medium, Firm.
 Massages, stretches and manipulates.

 Grace is available Tuesday, Wednesday and Saturday.

 Amelia Flynn Osteopath graduated from Victoria University.
 She is passionate about exercise and fitness which contributed to why she chose to study Osteopathy and develop her knowledge of the body.

 Amelia places an emphasis on the whole body when treating.
 A variety of different hands-on techniques during treatment are used, including massage and manipulation.
 She has completed external courses for dry needling and cupping to add to the range of treatment skills.
 Amelia has an interest in in shoulder complaints, mid back and neck pain.
 As well as providing a thorough Osteopathic treatment, Amelia will provide appropriate management; from postural and ergonomic advice, to stretches and strengthening exercises.

 Through patient education and excellent communication skills, Amelia aims to provide her patients with the knowledge required to understand why they are in pain and how this can be prevented to provide successful treatments.

-In her spare time Amelia works as a Pilates instructor for KX Pilates and loves teaching and educating clients about their bodies.
+In her spare time Amelia works as a Pilates instructor and loves teaching and educating clients about their bodies.

 Treatment Style: Gentle, Medium, Firm.